TheBilalZubair/twitter-bot/README.md

 This is a bot that posts news articles on twitter.
 It ranges from sports, to politics, to even economics.
-Follow if you want random news in your twitter feed.
+Side note: You will need to create your own .env file with your own API keys (from twitter, and the newsapi.org one that they give you).
+MAKE SURE ALL FILES ARE IN THE SAME DIRECTORY OTHERWISE IT WONT WORK.